-Key assumptions applied in value in use calculation in reversal impairment assessment of owned vessels
+Key assumptions applied in calculation of impairment assessment of owned vessels

-The recoverable amounts of owned vessels have been determined based on the higher of the fair value less costs of disposal and value in use.
-The value in use of owned vessels is estimated based on estimated future cash flows projections from the continuous use of such vessels.
+With due considerations of factors affecting the long term intrinsic values of owned dry bulk vessels in the impairment review, certain of the Group's owned vessels' recoverable amounts which were determined based on the higher of the fair value less costs of disposal and value in use and were significantly less than their respective carrying amounts at end of 2022.
+Those vessels with carrying amount of US\$198,590,000 is estimated based on the value in use using estimated future cash flows projections from the continuous use of such vessels.
 Key assumptions applied in value in use calculation mainly included discount rate and hire rates earned by each vessel as the value in use is most sensitive to the changes in these two factors.
-Other assumptions included utilization rate which is assumed to be 95% in all subsequent years; and vessels are expected to have useful life of 25 years from the date of the initial delivery from the shipyards.
-The net cash flow also reflected the estimated drydocking and special surveys costs and vessels operating expenses.
+Other assumptions applied in the estimated future cash flows projections included the first five-year period from the continuous use of such vessels and cash flows beyond the five-year period are extrapolated using the zero growth rate.